Immigration guide

 8. Adequate housing: You must have appropriate living space for yourself and your family

-The Einburgerungstest (Citizenship Test)
+The Einburgerungstest (citizenship test)

 The Einburgerungstest is a multiple-choice test covering German politics, history, society, and your specific federal state.
 Here is what to expect: